 - Potatoes Au Gratin – Creamy, cheesy and delicious… everything a potato should be!

-- 3 lbs diced potatoes or 30oz country style hash browns
+- 3 pounds diced potatoes or 30 ounces country style hash browns

 - 1 cup sour cream